Save function

 Path for filename (with extension!)

 The plot width.
-Defaults to keynote width (geotools::gtl_options("plot_standard_width")).
-For full slide width use geotools::gtl_options("plot_full_width").
+Defaults to keynote width (

 The plot height.
-Defaults to keynote height (geotools::gtl_options("plot_standard_height")).
-For full slide height use geotools::gtl_options("plot_full_height").
+Defaults to keynote height (

 The DPI.
 Default is 72.